mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. You will need [Putty](http://www.putty.org/), a free SSH and Telnet client

 1. You will need the **Docker Integration** extension installed and enabled in your VSTS account.
-You can do it when you run the VSTS Demo Generator.
+You can do this later when you run the VSTS Demo Generator.

 ## Setting up Team Services project